jasons-gh/the-chomsky-index/README.md

 ### Windows

-On Windows, download The_Chomsky_Index.exe [using this link](https://github.com/jasons-gh/the-chomsky-index/releases/download/v1.1.0/The_Chomsky_Index.exe).
+On Windows, download The_Chomsky_Index.zip [using this link](https://github.com/jasons-gh/the-chomsky-index/releases/download/v1.1.0/The_Chomsky_Index.zip) and extract it.
 If SmartScreen appears, click *More info* then click *Run anyway*.

 ### macOS